 Forgiveness quietly dispels our projections 'outwards'.
 It is still and does nothing.
 It merely looks, waits, and does not judge.
 It looks at what is devastation and reminds the mind that what it sees is false.

 There is nothing in this universe that doesn't follow the pattern of decay and death, and there is nothing here that can seemingly live without something else dying.
 This is all part and parcel of the ego's thought system, set up as a defence against the reality of our infinite spirit, for which we have a deep unconscious fear.
 The world is impressive until we learn to really look at what it is; a cover over our own unconscious thought system.

 By definition, we are not consciously aware of the unconscious, so how to access it?
 Fortunately, there is a way of reaching and correcting it.
 By looking at the universe and forgiving it (as an ego-projection), we use it (mastery) as a means to return to the true home we already are and paradoxically long for.

 The Longing Look

-Empowerment comes by simply looking at the world, and we soon see that there are two ways of looking.
-This simple looking has a soft and secret feeling to it.
+Empowerment comes by simply looking at the world, as soon as we see that there are two ways of looking.
+This looking has a soft and secret feeling to it.
 No-one may notice.
 It is done quietly, in the solitude of the mind.

 The word monastic comes from ‘monos’ and means single or alone, often interpreted only to mean celibate living in community for 'professional' religious.
 However, are we not all alone in some sense, and all a monk?
 Spiritual practice has a private, almost quasi-monastic quality.
 Now aloneness is embraced as a source of inspiration.
 It becomes an intuitive approach to life, learned and mastered by truly looking.
 It harnesses the deepest longing of the heart, the longing to finally go home.